 To preserve and promote Raoul Servais’ legacy , the non-profit association Fonds Raoul Servais has been created, and in 2018 a Raoul Servais wing was opened at Mu.ZEE in Ostend.
 The King Baudouin Foundation has now also received the documentation of this versatile film director and artist.
 He donated a large number of graphic works, cells (celluloids) and items used in his films to the Foundation.
 The donation includes original drawings, painted sets, models, numerous cells, photographic documentation, posters and other materials from a number of his well-known films, including Taxandria, Harpya, Nocturnal Butterflies, Sirene, Pegasus and Operation X-70.

 Raoul Servais values training students and sharing his knowledge and experience.
 He is still actively involved in creative work, and he hopes that his donation to the Foundation will allow him to pass on his work to future generations.
-The Foundation is committed to preserve this exciting heritage from the world of film and make it accessible to the public and is planning an exhibition at the BELvue museum later in 2020.
+The Foundation is committed to preserve this exciting heritage from the world of film and make it accessible to the public.